bsdevlin/fpga_snark_prover/fpga_snark_prover/kernel/README.md

 | 2 | scalar_p  | cl::Buffer with CL_MEM_USE_HOST_PTR, CL_MEM_READ_ONLY  | The pointer to memory of 256 bit scalars. |
 | 3 | result_p  | cl::Buffer with CL_MEM_USE_HOST_PTR, CL_MEM_WRITE_ONLY  | The pointer to memory to write the resulting G2 Montgomery form jacobian point coordinates. |

+### Top ###
+This builds all the kernels into a single FPGA image that can use one of each of the kernels.
+IN PROGRESS